 Question #3 – How would my life change if I became who I want to become?

-The expression “personal development” or “self-development” suggests growth to a higher or better version of oneself.
-Yet, one of the biggest barriers standing in the way of change is the fear of success.
+The expression “personal development” or “self-development” suggests growth to a higher or better version of yourself.
+Yet, one of the biggest barriers standing in the way of that growth is the fear that it might actually happen.

-Answering the question: “How would my life change if I became who I want to become?” increases the chances of your becoming who you want to be.
+Answering the question: “How would my life change if I became who I want to become?” increases your chances of becoming who you want to be.

-Think through your answer to this question carefully because your clarity will come when you describe the life you want and the change that must take place for you to have that life.
+Think through your answer to this question carefully, though.
+You will get super clarity when you describe the life you want and how you must change to have that life.

 If you respond in this way, it ensures that you create the inner drive you need to begin your personal development.
 Not to mention that it also significantly increases your chances of succeeding.

 Question #4 – What could prevent me from achieving my self-development?